 Christmas in Europe would not be complete without a visit to at least one of its charming Christmas markets.
-If you happen to be in Provence in December, do not miss the Aix-en-Provence Christmas Market.
-Aix, a gorgeous town originally founded by the Romans more than two millennia ago, becomes even more attractive during the holiday season.
+If you happen to be in Provence in the second half of November or in December, do not miss the Aix-en-Provence Christmas Market.

 In this practical guide, we will tell you about the:

-- Aix-en-Provence Christmas Market
+Here are the 2022 Aix-en-Provence Christmas Market dates:

 Aix-en-Provence Christmas Market